ember-engines/ember-engines.com/markdown/guide/what-are-engines.md

 * `Killing Innovation` - a/b testing a cutting-edge feature is hard to do without disrupting the rest of the app and the teams working on it.
 * `Slow Onboarding` - new people coming into the team are overwhelmed.

-Engines provide an alternative to these approaches that allows for distributed development, testing, and packaging.
-The goal of Ember Engines was to allow large Ember applications to be split into consumable Addons allowing development teams to build logically-grouped pieces of an application.
+Engines provide an antidote to these problems by allowing for distributed development, testing, and packaging of logically-grouped pieces of an application.

 Engines are good for companies that have a large number of teams, where each team has their own area that is clearly separated from the others.
 If your app is developed by a small team, engines are probably not very helpful for you.
 The isolation is good when it matches organizational boundaries, but adds unnecessary complexity when there is not a good match.